About

 As a trumpet player Kate played for the Young Musicians Symphony Orchestra, Philharmonie der Nationem, as well as with Royal and BBC Philharmonic Orchestras and Welsh National Opera.
 As an educator Kate has taught for several years locally at both primary and secondary level and is a dedicated to giving every young person the highest quality of teaching possible.
 She currently teaches at SCYM and Saffron Walden County High School.

 Kate is the founder of Saffron Walden Children’s Orchestra holiday courses.
 She also enjoyed a successful career in employee relations and talent development at the global publishing house Pearson Education, and works with Essex Music Services on their mentoring team.
+Currently on the Teaching Musician programme at Trinity Laban, Kate is working towards an MA in Music Education.

 Amy Morrow-Plant